Understanding The Problem

 In response to this need, B4H offers a social innovation research and consulting services to support organizations in designing healthy, inclusive and safe workplaces by:

-- Using systems thinking and human-centred design approaches
+- Using systems thinking and equity-centred design approaches

 - Addressing the underlying factors (or root cause) of illness at work and